The Istria nudist resorts have always been the most popular meeting points in central Europe for naturists all over the world.

 The Kazela resort is only 2 km from Medulin and 12 km south of Pula, covering an ample area with its own beach (1,5 km long) and separated nudist beach.

-From Medulin, heading to Kazela resort, the beach is on the right, just a short walk away from the last car parking spot near the hotel.
+From Medulin, heading to the Kazela resort and you will find that the beach is on the right, just a short walk away from the last car parking spot near the hotel.
 Once on the beach, turn left and have a 5 min walk, until reaching the end of the path.

 The best accommodation can be found at the Kazela resort or for those traveling by car or just looking for a campsite, the Kazela campsite, one of the largest of Croatia’s camping sites, is also a great choice.